 In March 2000, we sold our network-based AMR system in Pittsburgh, that we used to provide Duquesne Light Company with meter information for billing and other purposes, to an affiliate of Duquesne for \$33 million.
-In 1999, in anticipation of the sale we recorded a \$49.8 million loss on the sale, which is reported in cost of revenues-service, consisting of a \$32.8 million write-off of all of the Duquesne contracts receivable (both current and non-current) and an \$18.6 million impairment of the assets being sold.
+Since negotiation commenced in 1999, in anticipation of the sale we recorded a \$49.8 million loss on the sale, which is reported in cost of revenues-service, consisting of a \$34.5 million write-off of all of the Duquesne contracts receivable (both current and non-current) and an \$18.6 million impairment of the assets being sold, which was partially offset with the reversal of a previously recognized forward loss of \$3.3 million.
+Impaired assets under the sale of the network AMR system to the Duquesne subsidiary included hardware and software installed at the customer's site.
+The assessment of the impairment was based on the carrying value of the assets net of the sales proceeds minus selling costs.
+The impairment of the assets was recorded on the Consolidated Statements of Operations - Cost of Revenues Service for \$18.6 million and on the Consolidated Statements of Cash Flows - Loss on equipment sale or disposal in 1999.
+The business segment affected by this impairment is Electric Systems.

 In March 2000, we also entered into a warranty and maintenance agreement with the purchasing Duquesne affiliate, pursuant to which we will provide certain maintenance and support services for the network from closing over a term ending December 31, 2013.
-We will receive approximately \$10 million ratably over the term of those services.
+We will receive approximately \$10 million ratably over the term of those services and have recorded a forward loss of \$14.3 million in the fourth quarter of 1999.
 In connection with our performance responsibilities, we furnished the purchasing affiliate with a \$5 million standby letter of credit.